-The dynamicity of the resilience approach allows ongoing monitoring and evaluation of changes as they occur and the identification of expected and unexpected social impacts.
+The resilience approach is dynamic and allows for ongoing monitoring and evaluation of changes as they occur and for the identification of expected and unexpected social impacts.

 The multidimensional character of resilience makes it easier to understand the impact of external conditions (social, political, governance) on a community's response to change.